 Sue is the Secretary of Waterlooville SC and swims in the Masters squad.
 Sue is also a qualified official and Level 1 Swimming Teacher.
 Sue would like the forum to allow volunteers to be able to easily understand the roles and structure of the ASA, allowing them to develop a greater affinity with their governing body.

-If you have any ideas of how the forum may be able to help volunteers in your area, would like to utilise the expertise of the volunteer forum or are interested in becoming a member, get in touch by emailing firstname.lastname@example.org.
+If you have any ideas of how the Forum may be able to help volunteers in your area, would like to utilise the expertise of the Volunteer Forum or are interested in becoming a member, please get in touch by emailing firstname.lastname@example.org.